yuval-beiser/algo-trading/AllCode.md

 atr < Atrmax
 and
 atr > atrmin
+//and
+//SPIKEshort = true
 and
-SPIKEshort = true
-and
+vrsi > 80
+//and
-close >vBlb1
+//close >vBlb1

 //and
 //Histogram > 0